dhtium/mirror/README.md

-## The eternal unchanging is ever changing
+## The eternal unchanging is ever-changing